Investing In Corporate Bonds In The Philippines

 As their names imply, government bonds are issued by the Bureau of the Treasury and other agencies of the government.
 Meanwhile, corporate bonds are issued by Philippine corporations duly regulated and certified with secondary license by the Securities and Exchange Commission.

-See also Best Online Stock Brokers In The Philippines
+See also Cost Of Stock Trading Fees Taxes In Philippines

 What are the basic features of a corporate bond?